MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-copilot.md

 # Copilot in the Power BI Mobile Apps

-Copilot in the Power BI Mobile apps provides report summaries and insights to help you make data driven decisions on the go, anytime, anywhere.
+Copilot in the Power BI Mobile apps provides report summaries and insights to help you make data-driven decisions on the go, anytime, anywhere.

 This article shows how to: